 Where applicable, evaluate exit survey and climate survey data.
-Describe the efforts taken to foster overall program diversity, a climate of respect and inclusion, and a sense of community by considering the following:
+Describe the efforts taken to foster overall program inclusiveness, a climate of respect and professionalism, and a sense of community by considering the following:

 - Discuss efforts to welcome, orient, and retain new students.
 What is offered to connect students within the program, as well as with the greater campus community? - Discuss efforts to welcome, orient, and retain new department faculty and staff.
-What is offered to connect faculty and staff within the program, as well as with the greater campus community and the community and state at large? - What efforts are there to enhance faculty/staff representation of traditionally underrepresented groups in the field?
+What is offered to connect faculty and staff within the program, as well as with the greater campus community and the community and state at large? - What efforts are there to enhance faculty/staff/student sense of engagement?
 How does the unit rate its ability to attract and retain a diverse faculty/staff?